Guardian Circle upgrades with a decentralized alert network

 The plan is to create an ad hoc network of helpers and first responders.
-“Guardium and Guardian Circle togther open the emergency response grid to vetted citizens, private response and compatible devices for the very first time,” write the founders.
-“Providing an economic framework on our global distributed emergency response network; Guardium brings first responders to the 4 billion people on the planet without government sponsored emergency response.”
+“Guardium and Guardian Circle together open the emergency response grid to vetted citizens, private response and compatible devices for the very first time,” write the founders.
+“Providing an economic framework on our global distributed emergency response network; Guardium brings first responders to the 4 billion people on the planet without government-sponsored emergency response.”

-Since the product already works, the team is taking on the token sale as a new challenge.
+Because the product already works, the team is taking on the token sale as a new challenge.

-“We’re serial entrepreneurs — both of us have been venture-backed in the past by names like Softbank and Intel, and we’ve been senior execs in companies backed by Sequoia and Elon Musk.
-Transitioning to the token-sale backed universe has been an interesting study in contrasts,” said Hays.
+“We’re serial entrepreneurs — both of us have been venture-backed in the past by names like SoftBank and Intel, and we’ve been senior execs in companies backed by Sequoia and Elon Musk.
+Transitioning to the token sale-backed universe has been an interesting study in contrasts,” said Hays.
 “There are a number of ‘panic button apps’ — but without exception, all of them have forgotten ‘the second half of the problem’ — organizing the response.
 Getting people who do not know one another into instant communication and location sharing during an emergency — the importance of that cannot be overstated.”

 The founders found that their idea wasn’t fundable in the valley.
 After all, what VC wants to help people when they can invest in Snapchat?
 Instead, Hays and Jeffrey are aiming bigger.